What Is A Book Sales Funnel And Why Do You Need One?

 Can you find a more interesting link than your Amazon book sales page?

 What led you to the last book you bought?
 How can you recreate that process?

 Have you thought about selling your ebooks directly to your blog readers and mail subscribers?

-Writing a book is easy.
-Selling a book is not.
+Writing a book is easy, but selling a book is not.